marcusphelan/marcusphelan.github.io/_posts/2021-08-15-serve-yerself.md

 ---

 ### House call for Dr Jekyll
 Static sites based on Jekyll that are hosted on GitHub Pages offer advantages over mainstream blogging platforms.
 There is no cumbersome update regime and once the initial set-up is complete, posts may be conveniently written in Markdown and uploaded.
-However, proofreading posts in the live environment can cause an unnecessary number of commits.
+However, proofreading in the live environment can cause an unnecessary number of commits.

 To overcome this problem I have installed Jekyll on a Raspberry Pi to serve my site locally from where I can review my posts in the same format as the live site.
 Installing [Jekyll](https://jekyllrb.com) in the first place is well documented so I will not cover it here.